ncss-tech/geopedology-chapter/README.md

 ## A Common Narrative
 I'd suggest we use a related set of tasks / problems associated with the synthesis of pedon data to describe key features of the packages.
 The [competing series tutorial](http://ncss-tech.github.io/AQP/soilDB/competing-series.html) is close to what I'm envisioning.
 We could use a single series, multiple series, or a single subgroup as the example dataset.
 Once we decide (ASAP) it will be critical to "freeze" the example data such that changes to pedons or OSDs do not impact the results as we are writing.
 In addition, having all code + data in a companion GH repo would make the chapter a lot more useful.

+Jay and I are thinking about the [CLARSKVILLE](https://casoilresource.lawr.ucdavis.edu/sde/?series=clarksville) series.
+See example data in `local-data` folder.